How to volunteer

 We serve meals to 90 people each Wednesday night, September through May, and can use help with all or part of any meal.
 This can include preparing and delivering a meal, donating funds for a meal, or seeking donations from restaurants or grocers.
 We also seek non-perishable snacks for tutoring nights.

-COVID-19 update: Due to classes being held online during fall 2020, we will not be able to accept any donated meals throughout the semester.
-As an alternative, we are accepting monetary donations that can be put towards grocery gift cards each week for students.
+COVID-19 update: Adult Odyssey classes have been switched to in-person while Odyssey Junior classes remain online.
+Due to UW-Madison protocol, we will not be able to accept any donated meals at this time.
+As an alternative, we are accepting monetary donations that can be put towards purchasing pre-packaged meals for in-person classes, or grocery gift cards given to Odyssey Junior families.
 Please click HERE to donate.

 Invite us to Speak to your Group